I also want to share with you some techniques which will stimulate your own creative process.

 Challenge yourself to make interesting pictures in sunny, bright conditions when you might not usually be inclined to.

 Look at the contrast in light and shadow.
-Make the shadow a main focus of your compositions.
+Make the shadow the main focus of your compositions.

 This is looking at the negative light, rather than the positive light we tend to take more notice of.